 “Our showcase is the pinnacle of the student achievement, a culmination of three or four years of hard work.
 It was fabulous to see the results of that hard work and the justifiably proud authors of some quite astounding final project software.
 We had an amazing range from the Digital Kennel, air quality monitoring software and the bespoke operating system.
 Many of these could so easily go into production.”

 The School of Engineering, Computing and Mathematics has an excellent track record in teaching and research alongside strong links and collaboration with industry and business.
-Our degree disciplines are civil and coastal engineering computing, electronics, marine engineering, mathematics, mechanical, navigation and maritime science, robotics and statistics, with a wide range of programmes at both undergraduate and postgraduate levels.
+Our degree disciplines are civil and coastal engineering computing, electronics, marine engineering, mathematics, mechanical, navigation and maritime science, robotics, statistics and theoretical physics, with a wide range of programmes at both undergraduate and postgraduate levels.

 We aim to serve the educational, research and industrial needs of those living and working in the South West and further afield; our graduates are eminently employable and we are proud of their contributions to society.